Home » Sewing » Featured » How To Laminate Fabric At Home

 Laminated fabric

 I’ve been meaning to make a little reusable snack bag for myself and my daughter for ages but never got to start working on the project because I never find the right vinyl fabric to suit my taste.
-So I thought I should make my own.
-In this simple tutorial I’ll show you how to laminate fabric yourself and laminate fabric in the colors and pattern you like and need for your projects.
+So I thought I should make my own (and then I finally made those little snack bags that we both absolutely love).
+In this simple tutorial I’ll show you how to laminate fabric yourself, in the colors and patterns you like and need for your projects.

-This tutorial on laminated cotton is super easy and comes together in less than 5 minutes but the results are a gorgeous laminated fabric you could use on lots of projects that require vinyl or water proof fabric.
+This tutorial on making your own laminated fabric is super easy and comes together in less than 5 minutes but the results are a gorgeous laminated cotton fabric you could use on lots of projects that require vinyl or water proof fabric.
 In theory you can laminate any fabric but cotton is the easiest to handle and also sturdier than thin fabric or fabric that has a deep texture.
-Cotton is the ideal fabric for this project and that’s what I’ve used in this tutorial too.

 For this tutorial on how to laminate fabric I used an iron-on transparent film that can be fixed in place and can then be sewn on any sewing machine.
 It’s suitable for almost all fabrics, can be wiped off with a damp cloth and is comfortable to iron-on.
 The finished products are protected from getting dirty and the film is also food safe.
 To clean, just wipe with a damp cloth, do not wash!